techdiverdown/dotnet/README.md

 ## Installation

 ## Running Tests
-The code can be run by running the Program.cs file and using the ....
+The code can be run by running the Program.cs file and using the built-in Kestrel web server